Millicent Fenwick: Ambassador

 After leaving the House of Representatives following the 1982 election, Fenwick was appointed by President Ronald Reagan as United States Ambassador to the Food and Agriculture Organization of the United Nations in Rome, Italy.
 She held this position from June 1983 to March 1987, when she retired from public life at the age of 77.

 Later life

 Fenwick died of heart failure in her home town of Bernardsville on September 16, 1992.

 She was fluent in Italian, French and Spanish.

 The Millicent Fenwick Monument, a sculpture by Dana Toomey, was paid for by voluntary donations and unveiled in October 1995.
 Always decorated, it is near the Bernardsville train station.

 Fenwick is considered by some to be the model for the character of Lacey Davenport in Garry Trudeau's comic strip Doonesbury, although Trudeau insisted the character was modeled on no one in particular.
-Lacey Davenport first appeared several months before Fenwick was first elected to Congress.
+Lacey Davenport first appeared several months before Fenwick first gained prominence after her election to Congress.

 She is the grandmother of CEO Jonathan Reckford and great-grandmother of U.S. Olympic rower Molly Reckford.